karan1149/karansinghal/content/notes/levels-of-clinical-evaluation.md

 There’s been a lot of interest in evaluating frontier large language models (LLMs) for healthcare.

 We at OpenAI recently put out [HealthBench](https://openai.com/index/healthbench/) and found that health performance has doubled between GPT-4o and o3, and our smallest, cheapest model today outperforms our best model from a year ago.
-Microsoft released their [sequential diagnosis (MAI-DxO)](https://microsoft.ai/new/the-path-to-medical-superintelligence/) work, which found that models produced accurate diagnoses four times more often than physicians.
+Microsoft released their [sequential diagnosis (MAI-DxO)](https://microsoft.ai/new/the-path-to-medical-superintelligence/) work, which found that models produced accurate diagnoses four times as often as physicians.
 The New York Times [reported](https://www.nytimes.com/2024/11/17/health/chatgpt-ai-doctors-diagnosis.html) last year on a [study](https://jamanetwork.com/journals/jamanetworkopen/fullarticle/2825395) that found that AI outperformed physicians at diagnosis, even when they were assisted by AI.

 Evaluations are a bedrock for the clinical AI community—and rightfully so.
 They are essential for helping the healthcare ecosystem build a clear understanding of AI strengths and limitations—paving the way for safe and effective adoption.
 They also guide the development of better AI models—we [noted](/notes/healthbench/) when sharing HealthBench that one of our primary motivations was reshaping the incentive landscape for model developers who want to see evaluations improve.